 The College confers the Associate in Arts and Sciences Degree upon students who have completed all general and specific requirements for graduation.
 Each degree candidate must earn the last 15 hours as a resident student in the District colleges or accrue 45 hours in residence.
 The degree is granted by the District college at which the student took the last 15 hours or where the majority of hours were accrued.
 Correspondence work must be approved by the Registrar for graduation credit.
-No more than one-fourth of the work required for any degree or certificate may be taken by correspondence.
+No more than onefourth of the work required for any correspondence.